Australia is one of the most popular destinations among international students. The beautiful country attracts these students because:

 - Canberra: starting at 1,400 AUD/month

-Accommodation costs in Australia
+3. Accommodation costs in Australia

-- Rent an apartment: average prices of 1,700 AUD/month
+- Rent an apartment: 750 – 1,700 AUD/month

 Other costs associated with accommodation

-- utilities: up to 200 AUD/month
+- Utilities: around 200 AUD/month

-Food costs in Australia
+4. Food costs in Australia

-Transportation costs in Australia
+5. Transportation costs in Australia

-- Depending on the area you are living in, you can benefit from other discounts from state programmes such as QLD (Queensland), SA (South Australia) or VIC (Melbourne).
+Depending on the area you are living in, you can benefit from other discounts from state programmes such as QLD (Queensland), SA (South Australia), or VIC (Melbourne).
 Otherwise, a public transport pass for students costs between 30 and 70 AUD/month, depending on the city.

-- Books, supplies, and other learning materials: from 500 to 1,000 AUD/year.
+- Books and other study materials: between 500 - 1,000 AUD/year

 - Health insurance: rates start at 30 AUD/month